401(k) loans: What they are and how they work

 In some cases, a financial emergency sneaks up on you before you’ve had a chance to build up your emergency savings.
 However, in a perfect world, you would already have an emergency fund in place when an unplanned expense comes up.

 If you don’t already have an emergency fund, now is the time to start building one before you need a loan.
-While there’s no magic number to have in your emergency fund, experts generally recommend between three and six months of expenses.
+While there’s no magic number to have in your emergency fund, financial professionals generally recommend between three and six months of expenses.
+Investing this in a high-yield, FDIC-insured account helps keep it liquid and lowers risk.

 Read more: The real cost of loans